 If you have been downgrading your gifts and talents, end it today.
 The problem with hiding your gifted glow is that you blur your authenticity.
 It is an action that prevents genuine destiny helpers [those who believe in you and appreciate you] from entering your world.

-- Looking for a TV commentator to discuss cyber security, digital business, being a woman in tech, woman in cyber security, how to keep your faith in God in troubled times and the message of hope, click here or call 646-494-2125.
+- Looking for a TV commentator to discuss cyber security, digital business, being a woman in tech, woman in cyber security and cyber privacy, how to have faith even when hope seems far away, click here or call 646-494-2125.

 - Read my official bio for fancy stuff that is part of due diligence.

 - If you desire to keep checking me out, hop on over to our iEmancipateMe portal and see what’s buzzing with the global destiny launching movement.

 - Not looking for anything but just want to build up your faith, click here